CMC Markets: Operations

-CMC Markets and several subdivisions offer trading on forex, indices, commodities, shares and treasuries, as well as cash equities products for institutional clients.
+CMC Markets and several subdivisions offer trading on forex, indices, commodities, shares, and treasuries, as well as cash equities products for institutional clients.
 By 2023, the company had more than 300,000 clients worldwide.
 As of 2024, 56% of CMC Markets' net revenue comes outside of the UK and Europe, mostly from Singapore and Dubai.

 Controversy and lawsuits

-Cash-for-Access scandal
+Cash-for-access case

-In 2012, a major scandal nicknamed 'UK Cash-for-Access scandal' caused a serious blow to CMC Markets.
-The Telegraph reported that the company's founder Peter Cruddas, who at that point served as a co-treasurer of the Conservative party, had offered private dinners with the prime minister David Cameron and the chancellor George Osborne.
-Undercover reporters of The Sunday Times recorded Cruddas saying that for a donation of £250,000 he will arrange an invitation to dinners at Cameron's private apartment in Downing Street, and thus the donor will be able to lobby their interests discussing them with the prime minister.
-The scandal prompted Cruddas to resign from his position.
+In March 2012, The Sunday Times reported that CMC Markets founder Peter Cruddas, then a co-treasurer of the Conservative Party, had offered access to senior ministers in return for large party donations.
+Undercover reporters recorded Cruddas saying that a £250,000 donation could secure invitations to private dinners with prime minister David Cameron and chancellor George Osborne.
+Cruddas resigned from his party position.

-The fallout was severe for CMC Markets: approximately one-third of its staff departed, revenue plummeted by 21%, and pre-tax losses reached £2.8 million.
-Although Cruddas later won a libel case against The Sunday Times, in 2015 an appeal court reduced the damages, ruling that the publication's core claims about "cash for access" were substantially supported by evidence.
+Cruddas won £180,000 in libel damages from The Sunday Times in 2013.
+In 2015, an appeal court reduced the damages to £50,000, ruling that the publication's core claims about "cash for access" were substantially supported by evidence.

-In December 2020, Peter Cruddas was given a peerage, a controversial move by Boris Johnson who ignored the Lords Appointments Commission recommendations not to ennoble Cruddas in regards to his 2012 cash-for-access scandal and the related dismissal as Tory party Treasurer.
+In December 2020, Peter Cruddas was given a peerage, a controversial move by Boris Johnson who ignored the Lords Appointments Commission's recommendation not to ennoble Cruddas in light of the 2012 cash-for-access episode.

 Australia class action

-CMC Markets Asia Pacific Pty Ltd faced a class-action lawsuit brought by two former clients, alleging that the company promoted highly risky and unsuitable CFD trading between November 2011 and April 2021.
-The case, filed in the Federal Court of Australia by Johnson Winter Slattery and funded by Harbour Fund V, L.P., accused CMC of failing to adequately disclose the significant risks associated with CFDs and binaries.
-The claimants also alleged that the company's systems encouraged retail investors to engage in excessively risky trading.
+CMC Markets Asia Pacific Pty Ltd is the defendant in a representative proceeding (Edin Zulic & Anor v CMC Markets Asia Pacific Pty Ltd, NSD410/2022) in the Federal Court of Australia.
+The class action, filed by Johnson Winter Slattery and funded by Harbour Fund V, L.P., concerns the alleged marketing and sale of highly leveraged CFDs and binary options to retail investors between 7 November 2011 and 30 April 2021.

-As of November 2022, the case was in pre-hearing stages.
-In May 2023, CMC Markets secured a favorable ruling during the discovery process, but the broader lawsuit remains unresolved.
+In May 2025, Lawyerly reported that the applicants had obtained data showing that about 2,500 clients who failed screening tests for high-risk products had nevertheless been allowed to trade.
+In February 2026, after reviewing 27,000 documents produced by the trading platform, the court allowed the applicants to add claims concerning alleged personal advice.

 CMC Spreadbet Plc vs Robert Tchenguiz

 In July 2022, CMC Spreadbet Plc initiated legal proceedings against businessman Robert Tchenguiz, seeking repayment of a £1.31 million debt related to spread betting.
-In response, Tchenguiz filed a counterclaim, accusing CMC of breaching its contract by prematurely closing his account.
-However, the court ultimately ruled in favor of CMC Markets, resolving the dispute in July 2022.
-The case was ruled in favor of CMC in July 2022.
+In response, Tchenguiz filed a counterclaim, accusing CMC of breaching its contract by prematurely closing his positions.
+However, the dispute was resolved in court in CMC's favor, with a July 2022 ruling ordering Tchenguiz to pay the debt.